Policy on Conflicts of Interest and Corporate Opportunities

 Compliance and Reporting Procedures

 It is the policy of Crown Holdings, Inc. and its subsidiary companies that every director, officer and employee shall at all times and in all ways respect and obey both the letter and the spirit of applicable laws, rules and regulations and that every employee shall strive to adhere to the highest standards of ethics, morality, honesty and decency in the performance of the duties of his or her job.
+Crown also expects every third party with whom Crown has an active commercial relationship for the supply of goods or services, which includes suppliers of raw materials and machinery, suppliers of other goods and services, contractors, consultants, brokers and agents to abide by the principles in this Code in the manner set forth in the company’s Supplier Code of Conduct.

 To ensure that every employee adheres to the General Policy, Crown has adopted several specific policies, set forth below.
 Although the specific policies do not cover every conceivable situation an employee may face, they address certain issues that may arise.
-If any employee has any questions about whether certain conduct is lawful or otherwise meets Crown standards, that employee should immediately ask his or her supervisor, plant manager or the Legal Department in your Division.
+If any employee has any questions about whether certain conduct is lawful or otherwise meets Crown standards, that employee should immediately ask his or her supervisor, plant manager or the Legal Department in his or her Division.
 Unless otherwise noted, the specific policies and references to Crown or company "employees" apply to each employee, officer and director of Crown Holdings, Inc. and its subsidiaries.
 Crown will implement the specific policies in a manner consistent with the applicable laws, rules and regulations in the jurisdictions in which Crown Holdings, Inc. and its subsidiaries conduct business.

 It is Crown's policy to prohibit conflicts of interest, except as approved by the Board of Directors.
 A "conflict of interest" occurs when an individual's private interest interferes with the interests of Crown.
 A conflict situation can arise when an employee, officer or director takes actions or has interests that may make it difficult to perform his or her work for Crown objectively and effectively; for example, if he or she has a role in an organization that does business with or competes against Crown.
 Conflicts of interest also arise when an employee, officer or director, or a member of his or her family, receives improper personal benefits as a result of his or her position in the company.
-Any Crown employee, officer or director who has a question regarding a potential conflict of interest should consult with the Legal Department in your Division.
+Any Crown employee, officer or director who has a question regarding a potential conflict of interest should consult with the Legal Department in his or her Division.

 Crown employees owe a duty to advance Crown's legitimate interests when the opportunity to do so arises and are prohibited from: